jdauphant/developers-documentation/_scalingo_api/apps.md

 --- row ---

-## Get recommended value for a metric
+## Get Recommended Value for a Metric

 --- row ---